PX4/PX4-user_guide/en/config/actuators.md

 - `Parachute`: Output is parachute.
   The minimum value is sent in normal use and the maximum value is emitted when a failsafe is triggered.
 - `RC Roll`: Output is passthrough roll from RC ([RC_MAP_ROLL](../advanced_config/parameter_reference.md#RC_MAP_ROLL) maps an RC channel to this output).
-  An RC channel is mapped to the output using .
 - `RC Pitch`: Output is passthrough pitch from RC ([RC_MAP_PITCH](../advanced_config/parameter_reference.md#RC_MAP_PITCH) maps an RC channel to this output).
 - `RC Throttle`: Output is passthrough throttle from RC ([RC_MAP_THROTTLE](../advanced_config/parameter_reference.md#RC_MAP_THROTTLE) maps an RC channel to this output).
 - `RC Yaw`: Output is yaw from RC ([RC_MAP_YAW](../advanced_config/parameter_reference.md#RC_MAP_YAW) maps an RC channel to this output).